 If you want to run a legitimate business, you must pay tax.
 It's well worth understanding your tax obligations before you start up.
 That way you can make provisions and then concentrate on the more exciting aspects of running your business.

 Self-employed people pay tax on their business profits (not personal earnings), as well as Class 2 and Class 4 National Insurance contributions (NICs).

 Another consideration is value added tax (VAT), which is levied on the sale of most goods and services (there are exemptions).
-If your turnover exceeds the VAT threshold (£85,000 per annum in 2017/18), your business must be VAT registered.
+If your turnover exceeds the VAT threshold (£85,000 in a 12 month period since April 2017), your business must be VAT registered.
 Once registered, you charge VAT to your customers and fill in a quarterly VAT return, submit it online to HMRC and pay your bill.

 Keeping tax records

 To remain within the law (and run your business effectively), you must keep accurate financial records, detailing all money entering and leaving your business.
 These accounts must be kept for at least six years - even if the business ceases trading.

 If you put a robust system in place from day one, then simple bookkeeping needn't turn into a nightmare - even if number crunching isn't your thing.